 You can eat something at one of the restaurants, take a walk, or simply sit on the beach.

-4. Where to stay on Bohol Island
+4. Where to stay in Bohol

 I know that finding the perfect accommodation can be challenging.
 That’s why I’ve searched for the best hotels on Bohol Island for every budget.
 Below are my recommendations.